bytewax/bytewax/docs/guide/deployment/helm-chart.md

 ## Next Steps

-If you want to deploy this stack in your Kubernetes cluster we invite you to read our section <project:/user_guide/deployment/waxctl.md>
-where we use the Bytewax CLI, Waxctl, to do that.
+If you want to deploy this stack in your Kubernetes cluster we invite you to read our section <project:#xref-waxctl> where we use the Bytewax CLI, Waxctl, to do that.

 ## Example Manifests